Army Hospital Research and Referral

-Army Hospital (Research And Referral), also known as Army Hospital (R&R), AH (R&R) and RR Hospital, is the apex flagship medical care centre for the armed forces of India.
+Army Hospital (Research And Referral), also known as Army Hospital (R&R), AH (R&R) and RR Hospital, is the apex flagship medical care centre for the Indian Armed Forces.
 Completed in the mid 1990s, the hospital, which includes a teaching hospital and nursing college, is located in Delhi Cantonment, New Delhi.
 It is the only Armed Forces Medical Services hospital to be commanded by a Lieutenant General rank officer and provides for 27 sub-specialties.
 The hospital is also meant to cater to the President of India and the chiefs of the military.

 About

 The construction of the hospital was undertaken by the Military Engineer Services and private contractors.
 The work started in the late 1980s and was completed in the next few years.
 The hospital is one of the largest military hospitals in Asia, initially constructed with over 600 beds.
 Notably, the hospital treats the President of India and the chiefs of the military.

 In an interview in 2018, Lt.
 General U.K. Sharma, commandant of Army Hospital (R&R) said that, "We treat SAARC nation’s armed forces’ patients here too.
 There is a quota for each country.
 MEA gives a sanction and payment comes from MEA.
 Exchange programme with CIS nations for doctors and para medics.
 There are two missions going to Uzbekistan and one to Egypt.
 Return visits are MEA-MOD joint decision".
 The first patient simulator in India was acquired by the hospital.
 The first cervical disc replacement and bi-level cervical disc replacement in Asia was carried out in the hospital's neurosurgery department in 2002 and 2003 respectively.
 The assisted reproductive technology facility at the hospital undertook 500 test tube pregnancies in 2012 itself.

 The Army Organ and Retrieval Transplantation Organisation (AORTA), formed in 2006, handles organ donations at RR Hospital.
 In 2018, an entire unit of the Territorial Army submitted applications pledging their organs.
 The conversion rate for organ donations at RR Hospital is among the best worldwide.
 Brigadier YP Bakshi was shot in Meerut; following his death, RR Hospital harvested his organs, liver, kidneys, eyes and heart valves.